Judecoin/judecoin/README.md

 **Censorship resistance:** Judecoin is designed to let users hold, send, receive, and participate in digital value without relying on banks, payment platforms, or centralized intermediaries.

-**Decentralization:** The utility of Judecoin depends on its decentralized peer-to-peer network, wallet infrastructure, Service Node operation, and community participation.
+**Decentralization:** The utility of Judecoin depends on its decentralized peer-to-peer network, wallet infrastructure, Service Node operation, Proof of Stake participation, research-driven development, atomic swap capability, cross-chain value movement, and community participation.
 Anyone should be able to run Judecoin software, validate the integrity of the blockchain, and contribute to the long-term resilience of the Judecoin network.

 ## About This Project